yokuha/activity-journal/README.md

 2. Get your activities from i.icu and add them to your local database running `update-data.py`.
-3. Create a PDF file of the data using `activity-journal.py`; this script creates a markdown file of the data and passes this through `pandoc`, which is thus necessary.
+3. Create a PDF file of the data using `activity-journal.py`; this script creates a markdown file of the data.
+It can also pass this through `pandoc`, using `LaTeX` to produce a PDF, which are thus necessary to obtain a PDF.
+The markdown file is always generated.

+Run the scripts with `-h` options to obtain some basic help and a list of options.

 # Further comments